History of kindergarten

 The health risks are thus significantly minimized and the number of diarrheal diseases due to poor sanitary conditions, impure drinking water and a lack of hygiene are drastically minimized.
 The hardware of the WaSH project of the Toul Chres Kindergarten was implemented on budget and all of the specified goals were achieved.
 The quality and quantity of the installed WASH infrastructure and technologies are continuously checked by the local organization Rainwater Cambodia, the partner of the small aid operation.

 Due to the current situation (COVID-19), contact closures and exit bans were also pronounced in Cambodia.
 Our partner organization Rainwater Cambodia was allowed to continue working and carry out the tree measures.
 The children and educators were not on site during this period.
 The software part (training for educators, children, etc.) will therefore be postponed until further notice.
-We are looking for a co-sponsor for this part of the project.
+We have also found a co-sponsor for this part of the project so that we can complete the project in the coming weeks.
+Many thanks to Michael Markt for this extremely generous support.

 In addition, a pre-school program will be implemented, making the transition from kindergarten to school easier for the children.